lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 (i.e. use only primary data from transfer learning @Breckels:2016).
 Therefore, for the optimisation stage of the analyses we can already infer a subcellular class weight of 1 for these niches and only optimise over the remaining organelles.
-This can signifciantly cut down optimisation time as by removing these 4 classes from the optimisation (and not the classification) we only have `4^{10}` class weight combinations to consider instead of `4^{14}` combinations.
+This can significantly cut down optimisation time as by removing these 4 classes from the optimisation (and not the classification) we only have `4^{10}` class weight combinations to consider instead of `4^{14}` combinations.